Providing information to Experian

 Three of the scorecards include variables that use employee numbers.

-If the information is received and accepted by Experian by the end of March; in calculating the monthly scores, they’ll backdate the revised calculation to the date when the most recent accounts were filed.
+If the information is received and accepted by Experian by the end of March, they’ll backdate the revised calculation to the date when the most recent accounts were filed.

 Change from consolidated to non-consolidated accounts

-Where there are change variables, and where both types of accounts are recording an identical value for the past year (N-3) because any subsidiary companies consolidated are dormant, schemes can notify Experian by 31 March 2019 and if accepted Experian will override any “unknown” scores previously calculated.
+Where there are change variables, and where both types of accounts are recording an identical value for the past year (N-3) because any subsidiary companies consolidated are dormant, schemes can notify Experian by 31 March.